 Hallo, Grüezi, Servus!
 Literature from the three German-speaking countries.

-Each year Literaturlenz brings together the Goethe-Institut Chicago, the Consulate General of Switzerland in Chicago and the Consulate General of Austria in Chicago for an evening of readings in German.
+Each year Literaturlenz brings together the Goethe-Institut Chicago, the Consulate General of Switzerland in Chicago, and the Consulate General of Austria in Chicago for an evening of readings in German.
 Each author represents a unique voice in contemporary German-language literature.
-In 2013 we welcome Silke Scheuermann from Germany, Ulrike Ulrich from Switzerland, and Cornelia Travnicek of Austria.
-The readings will be followed by a discussion in English moderated by Susan Harris, Editorial Director of Words Without Borders.
+In 2013, we welcome Silke Scheuermann from Germany, Ulrike Ulrich from Switzerland, and Cornelia Travnicek of Austria.
+The readings are followed by a discussion in English moderated by Susan Harris, editorial director of Words Without Borders.

 Ulrike Ulrich, born 1968 in Düsseldorf, lives in Zurich.
-She studied German Literature and Language and afterwards worked in Computational Linguistics.
-In 2010 Luftschacht Verlag published her first novel fern bleiben, which will be followed in february of 2013 by her second novel Hinter den Augen.
-She is the editor of a literary Anthology on Human Rights and a member of the Zurich-based group of authors “index” (www.wortundwirkung.ch).
+She studied German literature and language and afterwards worked in computational linguistics.
+In 2010 Luftschacht Verlag published her first novel fern bleiben, which will be followed by her second novel Hinter den Augen in February of 2013.
+She is the editor of a literary anthology on human rights and a member of the Zurich-based group of authors “index”.
 Ulrich has received numerous awards and stipends, including the Walter Serner-Prize 2010, a Zurich Literature Prize 2010, and the Lilly-Ronchetti-Prize 2011 for Hinter den Augen.
 In 2012 she received grants from both Pro Helvetia and the canton of Zurich.

 Susan Harris is the editorial director of Words Without Borders.
 With Ilya Kaminsky, she coedited The Ecco Anthology of International Poetry.

 Recorded Tuesday, February 26, 2013 at Goethe-Institut Chicago.